New Software Release

 Friday, 03 October 2025

-The release of Intersect™ reservoir simulator 2025.3 delivers many key features for new energies, physics, usability, and more.
+The release of Intersect™ reservoir simulator 2025.4 delivers many key features in performance, field management, and more.

 Key release highlights